Value creation through digitisation

 A key actor in the work of digitisation of the public service sector

-The Danish Ministry of Energy, Utilities and Climate is a key actor in the digitisation of the public sector.
+The Danish Ministry of Climate, Energy and Utilities is a key actor in the digitisation of the public sector.
 The Ministry is e.g. responsible for the translation of a series of important initiatives under common public digitisation strategies, including work in relation to geo-data.

 The Common Public Digitisation Strategy 2016-2020 focuses attention on the potential of data and digitisation as a motivating force for an efficient and growth-creation supply sector.
 The creation of digital infrastructure will contribute a more coherent management basis for uniform economic regulation along with efficient and transparent inspection.
 Moreover, it will support the work of supply companies to streamline and optimize internal working procedures in addition to simplification of administrative rules.